collective/rapido.plone/docs/tutorial.rst

 Prerequisites
 -------------

-Run buildout to deploy Rapido and its dependencies (see README).
+Run buildout to deploy Rapido and its dependencies (see :doc:`./installation`).

 Install the `rapido.plone` add-on from Plone site setup.